AddPay/addpay-php-sdk/README.md

 ## Getting Started

 ### Grab your client_id and client_secret
-Head yo your developer portal, find the section providing your sandbox client_id and client_secret.
+Head to your developer portal, find the section providing your sandbox client_id and client_secret.
 If you're already live, use your live credentials instead.

 ### Edit the configuration file
 Open up `Config/config.json` within the package root, edit and replace the default values in each field.